Hydrostatic approximation of the 2D primitive equations in a thin strip: Global well-posedness of the 2D non-rotating primitive equations in a thin strip

-We remark that the pressure term is not really an unknown and can be determined as functions of $(u_\Theta,T_\Theta)$ as we did for the hydrostatic limit system (see also \cite{CLT2019} for more details).
-In what follows, we recall that we use ``$C$'' to denote a generic positive constant which can change from line to line.
-Before we give the proof of Theorem \ref{th:primitive}, we will introduce the following lemma, which allows to control the term $v\dd_y v$. \begin{lemma} For any $s\in ]0,1]$ and $t\leq T^{\ast}$, and $\Theta$ be defined as in \eqref{analy}, with Then, there exists $C \geq 1$ such that, for any $t > 0$, $\Theta(t,\xi) > 0$ and for any $u \in \tilde{L}^2_{t,\dot{\tau}(t)}(\mathcal{B}^{s+\frac{1}{2}})$, we have
+We remark that the pressure term is not really an unknown and can be determined as function of $(u_\Theta,T_\Theta)$ as we did for the hydrostatic limit system (see also \cite{CLT2019} for more details).
+We recall also that we always use ``$C$'' to denote a generic positive constant which can change from line to line.